Rulisetiawati/starter-academic/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia.
 She is also a [Davis United World Scholars](https://www.davisuwcscholars.org/).
-She enjoys drawing meaningful insights to solve problems and grow businesses.
+When she is not coding, she enjoys cooking, running, and playing tennis.

 # Interests to show in About widget
 interests: